The Bardini Garden has three sections:

 over 1 year by be-am 5 / 5Leave Boboli at NE (fortress) exit, follow signs 10min down a small lane, enter the entrance in the wall at right hand side - with the Boboli garden ticket.
 Fine restauration, inauguration on 2 Oct 2005.
 Part of it on a steep slope with spectacular views, sit on the shady Coffeehouse veranda on top and look down on Firenze!
 There is another entrance/exit at the bottom of the hill.

-over 1 year by Charlotte 1 / 5Only one star because we did not manage to see this garden because it is NOT included on the same ticket as the Bobili Gardens, as marked in you info.
+almost 2 years by Charlotte 1 / 5Only one star because we did not manage to see this garden because it is NOT included on the same ticket as the Bobili Gardens, as marked in you info.
 We thought we would return if we had time later in the day, but sadly the day was too short - hopefully next time round.
 But please change this misleading information, about tickets.
 Apart from that I think your site is great.

 almost 3 years by NC Garden Traveler 3 / 5This is a stroll garden located on the side of a fairly steep hill.
 It is nicely laid out and includes both shady and sunny gardens.
 Although best visited in late spring, there is enough variety in planting areas to make for a pleasant visit during other times of the year (we visited in late August).
 Because of the steepness of the area, I recommend entering through the entrance on Costa San Giorgio so that you can enjoy the views of Florence from the top of the garden and avoid trying to enjoy the garden while climbing up hill.

 over 3 years by KGW Michigan 5 / 5What a find.
 We came out of the back of the Boboli passed Fort Belevedere and happened upon it by chance.
 The views of Florence and the Duomo are spectacular.
 The Wisteria Arbor is really something to behold.
 Have your climbing shoe on or with you.
 It's on the side of a steep hill.
 Worth the climb though.